Flights and ferries to Scottish islands cancelled amid yellow warning for wind

 However, it cited “strong winds and sea swell” as grounds for cancelling all other sailings, including the 6pm ferry from Oban, while farmers were warned no livestock could be transported on sailings to Tiree and Coll from Oban on Monday.

-Western Ferries, which operates car and passenger ferries sailing between Hunter’s Quay, Dunoon, Argyll and Bute, and Gourock, Inverclyde, said services are suspended due to the weather, while all sailings on the Cairnryan to Belfast Stena Line route are cancelled, except the 11.30pm sailing which is listed as “in doubt”.
+Western Ferries, which operates car and passenger ferries sailing between Hunter’s Quay, Dunoon, Argyll and Bute, and Gourock, Inverclyde, said services are suspended because of the weather, while all sailings on the Cairnryan to Belfast Stena Line route are cancelled, except the 11.30pm sailing which is listed as “in doubt”.

 Loganair flights to Barra, the Isle of Lewis, and Benbecula in the Outer Hebrides, and to Islay, as well as Tiree, in the Inner Hebrides, were cancelled on Sunday.